quietui/quiet/docs/docs/index.md

 ```

 :::info
-You can copy and paste the code to import a component from the _Importing_ section of its documentation.
+The imports above are just examples.
+You can copy and paste the import code for each component you need from the _Importing_ section of the docs.
 :::

 ## Setting the library path